GokbakarE/RuleSetRAT/README.md

 ---

 ## 📜 License
-See `LICENSE.md` for usage terms and ownership information.
+See `LICENSE` for usage terms and ownership information.

 ---